peteroupc/html3dutil/doc/BSplineCurve.md

 ### Methods

-* [accel](#BSplineCurve_accel)<br>Finds an approximate acceleration vector at the given u-coordinate of this curve.
+* [accel](#BSplineCurve_accel)<br>Finds an approximate acceleration vector at the specified u-coordinate of this curve.
-* [arcLength](#BSplineCurve_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.
+* [arcLength](#BSplineCurve_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the specified u-coordinate of this curve.
 * [changeEnds](#BSplineCurve_changeEnds)<br>Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same u-coordinates), but has a different set of end points.